SCANNAVINI PUZZLE CABINET |

 |||||||||

-Secret hiding places in buildings and furniture were simply a matter of security in days before banks and modern safes; however this cabinet is exceptional in that it has was made in 1870 when both good banks and safes were available .
+Secret hiding places in buildings and furniture were simply a matter of security in days before banks and modern safes; however this cabinet is exceptional in that it was made in 1870 when both good banks and safes were available .
 It must have been constructed as an exhibition piece as well as for a recreational puzzle.
 The outer casing is of walnut carved in stunning detail: - The overhanging cornice above a frieze with carved high relief honeysuckle, leaf and berry decoration on a stippled ground.
 The main panels all profusely carved in high relief with Renaissance style masks, grotesques, floral motifs and two tablets inscribed 'ANNO DMNI' 'MDCCCLXX'.
+The style of the carving is is almost indistinguishable from that of the famous cabinetmaker Luigi Frullini.

 ![]() |